 Poetry Northwest‘s podcast series, The Subvocal Zoo, features editors and friends of the magazine interviewing poets.
 Each episode features lively conversation between writers in a different location.

-In this episode, J.W.
+In episode 15, J.W.
 Marshall talks with Alan Chong Lau at the Jack Straw Cultural Center in Seattle.
 This conversation between friends includes discussion of Alan’s poem “where the lights are low,” which riffs on Louis Armstrong’s re-presentation of the problematic standard “Chinatown, My Chinatown”; Frank Chin; Cid Corman and the virtues of nodding off while someone is making a cogent point; improvisation; Alan’s work for the International Examiner; contributing to a community.

 Read and listen to Alan Chong Lau’s “where the lights are low“.